bertogg/fido2luks/README.md

 ## Credits and license

-fido2luks was written by Alberto Garcia and is distributed under the GNU GPL.
+fido2luks was written by Alberto Garcia.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.